junyeong-Cho/GamProject--Bastion/README.md

-- Team Name: Exodia

-- Game Name: Bastion

--Team Member List
+---

+# Author: Junyoung Cho
+If you have any questions or concerns, please contact me at **saviour2111@gmail.com or tpqldj1312@gmail.com**.

+---

+# Team: Exodia

+## Game: Bastion

+### Team Members
-Jaeyong Lee
+- Jaeyong Lee
-Hyeonjoon Nam
+- Hyeonjoon Nam
-Taeho Kim
+- Taeho Kim
-Junyoung Cho
+- Junyoung Cho
-Seunghoon kwon
+- Seunghoon Kwon

-- Compilation Instructions
+### Compilation Instructions
-Open cmd, and follow the instructions at README_COMPILE.md.
+1. Open the command prompt.
-Then you can make sln file.

-PLS READ README_COMPILE.md before you compile.

-- Explanation of what the game is and how to play:

-Here's the English translation of your description of the game:

-Our game is a top-down tower defense game.
-Each predetermined stage features a specific number and type of enemies that attempt to destroy the fortress from the outside.
-If a certain number of enemies accumulate, the fortress will collapse and the game will end.
-Before the game starts, you can choose one item from the shop and select the stage you wish to play.
-Once the game begins, you can summon units by pressing a button at the bottom of the screen and drag units to merge them.
-Use the merged, strengthened towers to fend off the increasingly powerful waves of enemies.

-Tab: fastforward

-When you want to feedback to us.
-Contact with email.
-Producer : Jaeyong Lee
-Email :jaey0806@gmail.com
+2. Follow the instructions in `README_COMPILE.md`.
+3. This will generate the `.sln` file needed for compilation.

+**Please ensure you read `README_COMPILE.md` before compiling.**

+### Game Overview and How to Play

+**Bastion** is a top-down tower defense game where you defend a fortress from waves of enemies.
+Each stage presents a specific number and type of enemies attempting to breach your defenses.
+If too many enemies accumulate, the fortress collapses, ending the game.

+**Gameplay:**
+- **Pre-game:** Choose an item from the shop and select a stage.
+- **In-game:** Summon units using the buttons at the bottom of the screen.
+Drag units to merge them, creating stronger towers.
+Use these towers to fend off increasingly powerful waves of enemies.

+**Controls:**
+- **Tab:** Fast forward

+For feedback, please contact our producer, Jaeyong Lee, at **jaey0806@gmail.com**.